Vimeo • Product Design Lead • 2022

 Discovery: uncovering the business opportunity

-Analysing business performance through data
+Analysing business performance

 • 66% of free trial users never upgraded to a paid plan.